 Chickens lay seasonally, with prolific production in the spring and summer and petering off during the dark months of winter or during a molt (the annual loss and replenishment of their feathers).

 Duck eggs, like chicken eggs, are remarkably healthy.
+(The duck egg in the photo above is in the center, between a turkey and chicken egg.)
 Because slightly bigger, their vitamin and nutrient content per egg is higher—one duck egg is about the same serving size as 1½ chicken eggs.
 The yolk to white ratio for duck eggs is much higher than in chicken eggs, meaning their eggs hold together better and make a thicker batter when used in baking.
 Duck eggs are often white, but some breeds lay speckled eggs, brown eggs and even dark blackish-green eggs.

-One of the great benefits to raising ducks for eggs is that they are year-round layers.
+One of the great benefits to raising ducks for eggs: They are year-round layers.
 They barely slow down production during winter and the only challenge with ducks is finding their eggs, because they prefer a private spot on the ground to a nesting box.

 The largest bird on our list, geese can also be great egg layers.
 The rarity of goose eggs, thanks to their seasonal laying and the fact they aren’t as popular as chickens and ducks, makes their eggs quite valuable and a bit of a conversation piece around the breakfast table.
 Geese aren’t as easy to raise as ducks and chickens because they require a larger pen and can be noisy.